internetofwater/docs.geoconnex.us/docs/contributing/step-1/idscheme.md

 # Establish an Identification Scheme for your Data

-The first thing to do is establish an identification scheme for the features/locations represented in your data.
+The first thing to do is establish an identification scheme for the [vector geospatial features](https://datacarpentry.org/organization-geospatial/02-intro-vector-data.html) _(abbreviated as just "features" going forward in these docs)_ or locations represented in your data.
     - Identifiers should be unique, unambiguous, and persistent to changes.
     - That is, if your organization uses some kind of numbering or naming system that is vulenrable to periodic changes, identifiers should not be based on that system.
 The real-world feature should have a persistent, stable identifier.
 Furthermore, to participate in the geoconnex system, identifiers should have a stem, namespace, and id.